 Certificateholders will be reliant on procedures of DTC, Euroclear and/or Clearstream, Luxembourg to exercise certain rights under the Certificates.

-The Certificates will be represented on issue by one or more Rule 144A Global Certificate that will be deposited with a custodian for DTC and one or more Regulation S Global Certificate that will be deposited with a common depositary for Euroclear and Clearstream, Luxembourg.
-Except in the circumstances described in the global certificates, investors will not be entitled to receive Certificates in definitive form.
-DTC, Euroclear and Clearstream, Luxembourg, will maintain records of the beneficial interests in the global certificates.
-While the Certificates are represented by the global certificates, investors will be able to trade their beneficial interests only through DTC, Euroclear and Clearstream, Luxembourg and their respective participants.
+The Certificates will be represented on issue by one or more Rule 144A Global Certificates that will be deposited with a custodian for DTC and one or more Regulation S Global Certificates that will be deposited with a common depositary for Euroclear and Clearstream, Luxembourg.
+Except in the circumstances described in the Global Certificates, investors will not be entitled to receive Certificates in definitive form.
+DTC, Euroclear and Clearstream, Luxembourg, will maintain records of the beneficial interests in the Global Certificates.
+While the Certificates are represented by the Global Certificates, investors will be able to trade their beneficial interests only through DTC, Euroclear and Clearstream, Luxembourg and their respective participants.

-While the Certificates are represented by the global certificates, the Issuer will discharge its payment obligation under the Certificates by making payments through the relevant clearing systems.
-A holder of a beneficial interest in a global certificate must rely on the procedures of the relevant clearing system and its participants to receive payments under the relevant Certificates.
-The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interest in a global certificate.
+While the Certificates are represented by the Global Certificates, the Issuer will discharge its payment obligation under the Certificates by making payments through the relevant clearing systems.
+A holder of a beneficial interest in a Global Certificate must rely on the procedures of the relevant clearing system and its participants to receive payments under the relevant Certificates.
+The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interest in a Global Certificate.

-Holders of beneficial interests in a global certificate will not have a direct right to vote in respect of the relevant Certificates.
+Holders of beneficial interests in a Global Certificate will not have a direct right to vote in respect of the relevant Certificates.
 Instead, such holders will be permitted to act only to the extent that they are enabled by the relevant clearing system and its participants to appoint appropriate proxies.

 There is no assurance that the Certificates will be Shari'a compliant.

-The Shariah Advisory Board of Citi Islamic Investment Bank E.C., Dr Hussein Hamid Hassan, the Shari'a advisor of Deutsche Bank AG, London Branch, the Executive Committee of the Fatwa & Shariah Advisory Board of Dubai Islamic Bank PJSC and the Shari'a Supervisory Committee of Standard Chartered Bank have approved that the Certificates are Shari'a compliant.
+The Shariah Advisory Board of Citi Islamic Investment Bank E.C., Dr. Hussein Hamid Hassan, the Shari'a advisor of Deutsche Bank AG, London, the Executive Committee of the Fatwa & Shariah Advisory Board of Dubai Islamic Bank PJSC, the Shari'a Supervisory Committee of Noor Bank PJSC and the Shari'a Supervisory Committee of Standard Chartered Bank have confirmed that the Certificates are Shari'a compliant.
 However, there can be no assurance that the transaction structure or the issue and trading of the Certificates will be deemed to be Shari'a compliant by any other Shari'a board or Shari'a scholar.
 None of the Issuer, the Government, the Joint Lead Managers, the Delegate or the Agents makes any representation as to the Shari'a compliance of the Certificates and potential investors are reminded that, as with any Shari'a views, differences in opinion are possible.
 Potential investors should obtain their own independent Shari'a advice as to the compliance of the structure and the issue and trading of the Certificates with Shari'a principles.